 Here follows a few notes on Omron B3G-S series mechanical keyboard switches and B35 series keycaps.
 Some of these notes relate to discussions with Sandy in 2015.

 - B3G-S series catalogue entry (1986)

-Low-profile type of all 18.1 mm suitable for DIN standard
+Low-profile type with an overall height of 18.1 mm suitable for DIN standards

-- Since it is a jumper one terminal (two NO terminals) structure, wiring on the board is easy.
+- The jumper terminal structure (2 NO terminals) makes wiring on the board easy.